Haririshikesh/System-Design-Journey/Concepts/Networking Essentials/osi.md

 **Analogy**: The phone operator setting up and maintaining your call.
 **Example**: Managing login sessions on websites, video conferencing connections.

-> Keeps different application data streams separate and organized.
+> Keeps different application data streams separate and organized. *A session is established between your browser and the web server when you click a link, allowing them to communicate back and forth.
+Similarly, a session is maintained during your video call.*

 ### 6. Presentation Layer